krobbi/coldest-night/readme.md

 may not represent its final quality.
 Significant changes may occur between versions.

-The game _does not_ yet support Godot Engine 4.0, but there are plans to upgrade it when a more stable version is available.
+The game is in the process of being migrated to Godot Engine 4.
+See the `migrate-godot-4` branch for more information.

 # Running
 Pre-built demo versions of the game can be found on the